hall-lab/tenx-gcp/PITCHME.md

  * in-house code and a workflow system

 ---
+# In House Code

+Scripts and CLI to manage 10X resources and run the assembly pipeline.

+---

 # Cromwell

 Cromwell is a Workflow Management System geared towards scientific workflows.

+---

 ### Cromwell Workflow: